Facial Plastic Surgery | Chicago, IL

 It is typically okay to have a spray tan one week after all of the sutures have been removed from the exterior portion of the nose.
 However, each case is different and speak to Dr. Shah for your specific case.

-How soon can I go swimming after rhinoplasty?
+How soon can I go swimming after nose surgery?

 Patients can typically go swimming two weeks after the procedure in both chlorinated, salt water and fresh water.
 Patients who engage in potential traumatic activities such as surfing, tubing, body boarding should restrain until further notified by Dr. Shah.